-The upcoming November 8 elections kept all the traders at bay because the outcome of the elections itself could change the market’s very fundamentals.
+The upcoming November 8 elections kept traders at bay.
+After all, the outcome of the elections could change the market’s very fundamentals.

 Both supply and demand have run low for real estate in Yangon over the past few months.
 A lot of property investor are hesitant to part with their assets due to Myanmar’s high tax rate compared to the rest of ASEAN.

 Further worsening the situation is the current investment policy.
 Myanmar only allows local investors to own property.
 Foreigners cannot own land or real estate of any kind.
 In fact, they can’t even own condominiums, unlike in regional competitors like Thailand and Cambodia.

 Old-fashioned laws only give property ownership rights to locals.
 This is one reason why the Myanmar property market lags behind its neighbors.
 A successful economy requires foreign investors as well.

 New Condo Law Could Revive Yangon Real Estate Market

 However, there’s light at the end of the tunnel.
 It’s expected that a new law allowing foreigners to own condominium units will be passed next year when the new government is elected.

 Experts in the field agree that if the new government does not bring about any real policy changes to the real estate scene, the market may simply stop growing in the future.
 However, it does not seem like it will be happening anytime soon as there will still be property investors looking for a quick profit.